 - Interest rate.
-You can find this rate out on your mortgage statement or by looking at the product review page for the home loan you’re interested in.
+Find this rate out on your mortgage statement or by looking at the product review page for the home loan you’re interested in.

 - Repayments.
 These are the payments you make towards your loan to pay if off.

 - Repayment frequency.
 This refers to how often you’ll make payments.
-You can choose weekly, fortnightly/biweekly or monthly installments depending on your pay structure, loan terms and personal preference.
+Choose weekly, biweekly or monthly installments depending on your pay structure, loan terms and personal preference.

 - Make payments more often.
 Make biweekly instead of monthly mortgage repayments.
-Because there are a little over four weeks in a month, you’ll end up make two extra payments a year.
+Because there are a little over four weeks in a month, you’ll end up making two extra payments a year.

 - Repay more when you have unexpected funds.
 Consider dumping your tax refunds, work bonuses or dividends from any other investments.
 This can also help you cut down the interest payable.

 - Increase your payments when interest rates are low.
 If you have a variable interest rate, keep making the same (or higher) monthly payments when your interest rate goes down — the difference will go directly to your principal.